crestfallnatwork/move-on-aptos-hackathon/acmp-whitepaper.md

 # Introduction

 *Problem Statement*: Currently their is no native way for users to encrypt/decrypt data in a universal way on Aptos.
 This severely limits decentralized app development as users cannot have true ownership over private data.
-Their is also no standardized messaging scheme that would allow for simple messaging passing.
+Their is also no standardized messaging scheme that would allow for simple message passing.

-*Objective*: Provide a set of protocols that solve the above issues and in the long term get them standardized
+*Objective*: Provide a suite of protocols that solve above issues

 *Target Audience*: Daap developers, Aptos community